Oluwasetemi/oluwasetemi.dev/src/pages/blog/writing-test-for-the-vitejs-react-app-starter/index.md

     2. User interact and find the counter button -`screen.getByRole('button', { name: /count/i })` and `fireEvent.click(count)`
     3. User assert that the value of the counter has increased by one - `expect(count.textContent).toContain('1') or expect(count).toHaveTextContent(1)`

-* Spotted a bug in the test case that says `should reset increment count value`.
+* Spotted a bug in the test case that says `should reset count value when app rerenders`.
     1. Renamed the test case to `rerender <App /> should not change the value of counter`.
 When an app renders it should not loose its state in React.
 I implemented the test with the understanding that the value of the state should reset during rerender.(App rerenders  when passed new prop values or context value is updated or A life-cycle update with useEffect)
     2. The test above was not effective considering the two principles above.
 Below is a better version of the last test,  [for full test re-implemention check GitHub](https://github.com/Oluwasetemi/migrate-series/blob/default-test/src/__tests__/App.spec.tsx) - PS: press . to see a new GitHub magic of vscode in browser :